aletje/Cloud-Computing-AWS-Redshift/README.md

 # Summary
-##### This database is designed for analysing song plays from the fictional Sparkify music streaming app.
-The sample project illustrating Cloud Datawarehousing on AWS and was made during my Udacity Nano Degree Course in Data Engineering
+##### The database is designed for analysing song plays from the fictional Sparkify music streaming app.
+The sample project is illustrating Cloud Datawarehousing on AWS and was made during my Udacity Nano Degree Course in Data Engineering.

 - Launched a new Redshift cluster using the Python Infrastructure as Code (IaC) boto3 library
 - Created a new IAM role with read access to S3